Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/types/quadcrate.md

   # A default command if the prize doesn't have any commands
   # i.e. Commands: [] or the value isn't there.
   Prize-Commands: []
+  # Global Settings
+  Settings:
+    # Broadcast a message to the server
+    Broadcast:
+      # If the messages should be sent.
+      Toggle: false
+      # The messages to broadcast.
+      Messages:
+        - "<red>%player% won the prize <yellow>%reward%."
+      # If the player has this permission, they don't get the broadcast.
+      Permission: ""
   # Item the crate is in the GUI
   Item: "brewing_stand"
   # The custom model data of the item, -1 is disabled.